We all have that phase where maths seems impossible and you are like “I hate maths”, “I don’t like maths”, or “ maths is hard.”

 Tutoring sessions can help you learn math more quickly, whether you’re learning fundamentals online or anything more complicated.

-Homework serves primarily as a tool for learning basic mathematical concepts and procedures, as well as for cultivating proper and neat habits.
-The learning process itself is merely a by-product of what is handed to the teacher.
+Homework serves primarily as a tool for learning basic mathematical concepts and procedures and cultivating proper and neat habits.
+The learning process is merely a by-product of what is handed to the teacher.

-Spend some time reflecting, going over your notes, and reading the book to make sure you understand the concepts you’ve been developing.
+Spend some time reflecting, reviewing your notes, and reading the book to ensure you understand the concepts you’ve been developing.

 Conclusion

-To master math, you need the mindset.
+To master math, you need a mindset.
 You’re setting yourself up for failure if you continually tell yourself things like, “I’m not good at math,” “I hate math,” or “Math scares me.”

-You might experience low self-esteem, tension, and math anxiety as a result, which would limit your ability to get better in math.
+You might experience low self-esteem, tension, and math anxiety, limiting your ability to get better in math.

 You cannot master a subject like mathematics without putting up significant effort.